Jason Kapono

-Jason Alan Kapono (born February 4, 1981) is an American former professional basketball player.
+Jason Alan Kapono (born February 2, 1981) is an American former professional basketball player.
 He was the first National Basketball Association (NBA) player to lead the league in three-point field goal percentage in two consecutive seasons, and he also won the Three-Point Contest twice (2007, 2008).
 He won an NBA championship with the Miami Heat in 2006.

 Kapono played college basketball for the UCLA Bruins.
 He was the first player in the school's history to earn first-team All-Pac-10 honors for four years and was also the first UCLA player to lead the team in scoring four straight years.
-Kapono began his NBA career with the Cleveland Cavaliers, who drafted him in the second round of the 2003 NBA Draft.
+Kapono began his NBA career with the Cleveland Cavaliers, who drafted him in the second round of the 2003 NBA draft.
 He later played in the NBA for the Charlotte Bobcats, Miami, Toronto Raptors, Philadelphia 76ers, and the Los Angeles Lakers before joining Panathinaikos B.C. in Greece.

 Early life

 Kapono was born in Long Beach, California, to Joe and Joni Kapono.
 Jason prepped at Southern California basketball powerhouse Artesia High School in Lakewood, California, where he was a McDonald's All-American and won several accolades and titles.
 In his senior year at Artesia he averaged 23.5 points and 9.0 rebounds per game.

 After a successful high school career, he enjoyed an outstanding college career at UCLA, where he finished as the third all-time leading scorer with 2,095 points, was the first Bruin to earn first-team All-Pac-10 honors all four years, and was the only UCLA player to lead the school in scoring four straight years.
 He also set a school record for most three-pointers made in a game when he connected on 9 of 11 attempts against Washington State on January 4, 2003.
 Kapono graduated with a degree in history.
-He was a second-round draft choice of the Cleveland Cavaliers in the 2003 NBA Draft.
+He was a second-round draft choice of the Cleveland Cavaliers in the 2003 NBA draft.

 Professional career

 Cleveland Cavaliers (2003–2004)

 Kapono only played 41 games and started 3 in his first NBA season, although he led the team in three-point field goal percent at 47.7%.
 He averaged 3.5 PPG for his rookie campaign.
-He became an efficient 3pt shooter but was also good from the free-throw line, shooting 83% from the stripe.
+He became an efficient 3pt shooter and was also good from the free-throw line, shooting 83% from the stripe.
 The Cavaliers finished the season 37–45 and missed the playoffs.